 Sony, Microsoft must 'react to what we're doing,' says Reggie

-- Posted November 27th, 2012 at 05:19 EDT by Mike Harradence
+- Posted November 27th, 2012 at 05:19 EDT by Michael Harradence

 Nintendo of America boss Reggie Fils-Aime has said that its competitors will need to offer more than prettier visuals in regards to next-generation hardware.

 Speaking to CNET, The Regginator brushed off claims that Wii U will become obsolete once Sony and Microsoft get their new consoles out the door, saying both companies need to react to what Nintendo is doing.

 “In the end, our competitors need to react to what we’re doing in the marketplace and need to figure out what their innovation will be,” said the executive.

 “It’s likely that faster processors and pretty pictures won’t be enough to motivate consumers.
 They need to react to what we’ve done and we need to continue innovating with the Wii U and we will.”